hideyukiinada/od/README.md

 ## Skills
 * Python programming skill

-For going through this tutorial, the knowledge for TensorFlow programming is not needed.
+For going through this tutorial, neigher knowledge for TensorFlow programming nor familiarity with machine learning is  needed.

 ## Expected time to take
 * 2 days (with annotating the photos taking the large chunk).